 One of the most popular models includes Khaki Field King Auto, where the military time prominently features on the dial, underlining its military heritage.
 For rough conditions, specially designed protectors ensure the well-being of the crown at all times.

-ETA 2834-2 automatic caliber in 40mm stainless steel case shows that this model boasts not only excellent looks but also the convenience and utmost quality.
+Powermatic 80 caliber in a 40mm stainless steel case shows that this model boasts not only excellent looks but also the convenience and utmost quality with its 80-hour power reserve.

 Hamilton Khaki Aviation